Lee and Karen Duquette,

 and sand dune to climb many trails to choose from

-Below: There's no help for the weary!
-Miles of trail could be seen behind Karen Duquette.
+Below: There is NO help for the weary!
+Miles of trail could be seen behind Karen Duquette - and that was only a small part of the trails they already hiked.

 Karen clings to a pole Karen Duquette clings to a pole

-Below: The two RV Gypsies never figured out what the numbers on the posts meant, because they went from 16 to 17 to 18 and then to 23.
-At first Lee Duquette thought it meant how many tenths of a mile to the lake, but that sure wa not the truth.
+Below: Lee Duquette never figured out what the numbers on the posts meant, because they went from 16 to 17 to 18 and then to 23.
+At first Lee thought it meant how many tenths of a mile to the lake, but that sure was not the truth.

 strange marker in the sand

 Below: Karen Duquette was so tired that she CRAWLED up the next steep sand dune.
-Even crawling took a lot of energy, (maybe even more).
-The steepness of the dune makes her look so tiny in the first photo below.
-Distance is always farther away than it looks in these photos.
+Even crawling took a lot of energy, (maybe even more than walking would have).
+The steepness of the dune made her look so tiny in the first photo below.
+Distance is always farther away than it looks in any of these photos.

 Karen crawls up the dune Karen crawls up the dune